bschmalhofer/otobo-ideas/oracle.md

         (CONNECT_DATA=(SERVER=DEDICATED)(SERVICE_NAME=ORCLPDB1.localdomain)))

 Oracle 12 has a feature called multitenant container database (CDB).
 Whatever this is, care must be taken to log on to ORCLPDB1 and not to ORCLCDB.
-While we are at it, let's create schemas for _otrs_ and _otobo_.

     bes:/opt/otrs/scripts/database $ sqlplus sys/Oradoc_db1@ORCLPDB1 as sysdba